strimzi/proposals/056-zk-kraft-migration.md

 **_Actions_**

 With the applied annotation, the operator starts a reconciliation and, via the `KafkaReconciler` component, updates the brokers' configuration with the ZooKeeper migration flag enabled and with the new KRaft controllers quorum connection information as well.
+More specifically, the brokers are automatically updated with the following configuration (the user cannot set them manually).

 ```shell
 # KRaft controller quorum configuration